carolacodes/carolacodes/README.md

 # Hello, I'm Carola Cardozo 👾:

 I am a developer passionate about technology, with experience in the MERN stack (MongoDB, Express.js, React, Node.js).
-Additionally, I have experience developing projects with C#, SQL Server, PHP, and C++, which has allowed me to tackle different paradigms and technological contexts.
+Additionally, I have experience developing projects with C#, Java, SQL Server, PHP, and C++, which has allowed me to tackle different paradigms and technological contexts.

 I am currently focused on refining my Backend programming 💻 skills and exploring new areas such as Artificial Intelligence 🧠, with a particular interest in Large Language Models (LLMs) 🤖.